serut/meteor-coverage/README.md

 meteor add lmieulet:meteor-coverage meteortesting:mocha
 ```

 We do not have any easy tutorial to help you to setup coverage with meteortesting.
-For now, [use their readme](https://github.com/meteortesting/meteor-mocha#run-with-code-coverage) and the here under legacy tutorial that worked with spacejam to try by yourself.
+For now, [use their readme](https://github.com/meteortesting/meteor-mocha#run-with-code-coverage), the [meteor-coverage-app-exemple repository](https://github.com/serut/meteor-coverage-app-exemple/tree/master/bare-exemple) and the here under legacy tutorial that worked with spacejam to try by yourself.
 There is not so many difference between spacejam and meteortesting.
 And don't try to use that solution on Windows.

 ### Specific setup for Meteor package